The environment and host haloes of the brightest z~6 Lyman-break galaxies: Introduction

 One viable and popular approach is to measure the clustering (2-point statistics) of the galaxies alongside the number counts (1-point statistics).
 This can then be linked to models/our theoretical understanding of structure formation to estimate the typical environment of the galaxies.
-One popular framework for modelling galaxy clustering is the `Halo Occupation Distribution' model (\citealp{Zehavi2005}), which models the non-linear clustering of galaxies within individual halos, and the large scale clustering of the halos simultaneously, giving information about how many galaxies are in each halo as a function of halo mass.
-The HOD model has been applied extensively at $z=0$ (\citealp{Guo2015}) and $z=0.5-2$ (\citealp{McCracken2015,Coupon2015,Hatfield2015}) where large galaxy samples are available.
-In the more uncertain high-redshift regime, the HOD model has recently been applied to low-luminosity LBG galaxies at $z=4-7$ by \citet{Harikane2015}.
-It is crucial however to understand the relationship at the massive/most luminous end, as this is where AGN-driven feedback may have a role (\citealp{Silk2011}).
+One popular framework for modelling galaxy clustering is the `Halo Occupation Distribution' model (e.g. \citealp{Benson1999b,Ma2000,Seljak2000,Berlind2001,Zehavi2005}), which models the non-linear clustering of galaxies within individual halos, and the large scale clustering of the halos simultaneously, giving information about how many galaxies are in each halo as a function of halo mass.
+The HOD model has been applied extensively at $z=0$ (\citealp{Guo2015}) and $z=0.5-2$ (\citealp{McCracken2015,Coupon2015,Hatfield2016}) where large galaxy samples are available.
+In the more uncertain high-redshift regime, the HOD model has recently been applied to low-luminosity LBG galaxies at $z=4-7$ by \citet{Harikane2015} (where it has also been possible to compare to clustering predictions from hydrodynamical cosmological predictions e.g. the Bluetides simulation, see \citealp{Bhowmick2017}).
+It is crucial however to understand the relationship at the massive/most luminous end, as this is where AGN-driven feedback may have a role (\citealp{Croton2006,Bower2005,Silk2011}).
 There are preliminary hints that redshifts of $z=6-7$ may mark the onset of quenching (\citealp{Bowler2014,Bowler2015}), so this is a vital time period for galaxy evolution in the history of the Universe.